pachterlab/gget/README.md

 ```
 where `return_val="gtf"` /  `-rv gtf` alters the return value from the default `json` such that only the annotation (GTF) download link for the defined species is returned.
 Alternative entries for `return_val` / `-rv` are `dna` or `cdna`, which return only the genome (DNA) or the transcriptome (cDNA) download links, respectively.

+Both `gget fetchtp` and `gget search` take a `-o path/to/directory/` argument that specifies which directory the output files should be saved to (by default, the files are saved in the current working directory).
+In Jupyter Lab, the files can be saved in the current working directory by defining `save=True`.

 ## gget search usage
 > :warning: **gget search currently only supports genes listed in the Ensembl core API, which includes limited external references.** Searching the [Ensembl website](https://uswest.ensembl.org/index.html) might yield more results.